Promoting access to contraception, safe abortion, and new technologies globally

 Our research in Mexico has focused on providers' and potential users’ knowledge, perceptions, and experiences with abortion and contraceptive services.

 In sub-Saharan Africa, we conducted an NIH-funded R01 to assess the integration of new contraceptive and HIV prevention technologies into clinical practices.
-Our results guide efforts to integrate novel prevention methods, including microbicides, male circumcision, and long-acting reversible contraceptives, into patient education, counseling, and provision of services.
+Our results guide efforts to integrate novel prevention methods, including microbicides, male circumcision, and long-acting reversible contraceptives, into patient education, counseling, and service delivery.

 - Maternal mortality